Majestic-Eagles/CuisineControl/README.md

 - [X] User can use the app to scan the barcodes on food
 - [X] User can store their foods in an online database for the app
 - [X] User can specify what the foods that are being stored are
-- [ ] User can generate a random recipe
+- [X] User can generate a random recipe
-- [ ] Recipe is generated based on the ingredients the user has
+- [X] Recipe is generated based on the ingredients the user has
+- [ ] User can can see what foods they have
+- [ ] User can delete a food from their food list (also deletes food from Parse)

 The following **stretch** features are implemented: